Types of Websites: Explore the World Wide Web!

 Updated: 4 May 2024

-When we go online and type a query into a search engine like Google, we are presented with various links to different websites.
+When we go online and type a query into a search engine like Google, we are presented with various website links.

 Now, if our query is, for example, about the advantages and disadvantages of having a website, it’s obvious that informational sites will appear.
-However, if you type any news-based query, news sites will eventually appear.
+However, news sites will eventually appear if you type any news-based query.

-So, guys, what I’m saying is that just like how changing the query alters the type of results, it also changes the type of websites that appear.
+So, guys, I’m saying that just like how changing the query alters the type of results, it also changes the type of websites that appear.

-That is the reason why I’ve created an article for you where we’ll delve into the different types of websites in detail, along with their pros and cons.
+That is why I’ve created an article for you in which we’ll discuss the different types of websites in detail, along with their pros and cons.

 Table of Content